When and how will my records from a network provider be placed in my electronic military medical records?

-We cannot honor local national prescriptions, due to federal & FDA regulations.
-If you prefer to have your Italian prescription filled at the Vicenza Health Clinic Pharmacy, you will have to make an appointment with one of the clinic providers who will enter the prescription into our database.
+We can only honor local national prescriptions if they meet all federal & FDA regulations and have all elements required of a prescription.
+If you prefer to have your Italian prescription filled at the Vicenza Health Clinic Pharmacy, you may have to make an appointment with one of the clinic providers who will enter the prescription into our database.
 Although the exact equivalent is not always available, in many cases your provider can substitute with an equivalent FDA approved product.

 Do I need an appointment for X-rays?